neil-ca-moore/neil-ca-moore.github.io/_drafts/2017-02-10-tech-summit.markdown

 - Sabre
 - characteristics of the problem
 - - entities, coordination, concurrency on the desktop
-- - vulcan messaging bridge

 How it works
+- vulcan messaging bridge
 - messaging - boost signals
 - actors - boost asio, locks, actor structures and ownership, tasks
 - knotty issues - deadlocks, ordering parent and child operations

 Improvements
 - threading design
+- strongly typed notifications
+- using more C++ concurrency primitives like lambda, task queue

 -->